 I pour a glass of wine, and for the first time in 30 minutes think about my inbox.
 But now I’m feeling in control again: ready for creative ideas and calm answers.
 I’ll take this kind of meditation.
 And the best part: dinner’s made.
 How’s that for multi-tasking?

-A former O, The Oprah Magazine food editor, Rachel caught the entrepreneurial itch while writing Cooking Up a Business (Penguin) and now is the co-founder of guesterly and PR School.
-Follow her food and entrepreneurial adventures on Instagram: @rachelhoffy1.
+A former O, The Oprah Magazine food editor, Rachel Hofstetter, is also a co-creator of Savor’s PR School.
+Follow her adventures on Instagram @rachelhoffy1.
 Photo by Brigette Muller.